ExploraCoder: Advancing code generation for multiple unseen APIs via planning and chained exploration: Introduction

-Exploratory programming \citep{1986exploratory,exploratory_programming} is a paradigm where programmers learn to do an unfamiliar task by actively experimenting with different possibilities using code.
-Specifically, when human programmers are tasked to solve a problem using an unfamiliar library. they would first learn the library's capability from documents, then experiments with relevant API calls to gain hands-on usage experience.
+More recent studies propose to address complex API invocation tasks by improving document-retrieval \citep{ma_compositional_2024} and preactively planning coding steps \citep{li2024epigen}.
+However, they overlook the challenge posed by the potential ambiguities in the API documentation.
+Some work adopts iterative or agentic workflow \citep{olausson_is_2024,yao2022react,zhu2024knowagent} to reactively plan for retrieval and debugging, however, the end-to-end code construction could still expose the limitations of LLMs in coordinating multi-API interactions.

-Inspired by this behavior, we propose ExploraCoder, a training-free framework aiming to facilitate LLM to invoke multiple unseen APIs through planning and a chain of API exploration (CoAE).
-As shown in Figure \ref{fig:exploracoder_framework}, given a complex programming problem, ExploraCoder first plans a series of simple API invocation subtasks based on library document.
-And a set of relevant APIs is recommended for each subtask.
-Then, a chained API exploration is carried out to iteratively experiments with various API invocations and pass on valuable usage experience to subsequent subtasks.
-This process forms an API exploration trace, which serves as a chain-of-thought (CoT) \citep{wei_cot_2022} instruction to guide the LLM in generating the final code solution.
+When coding with an unfamiliar library, experienced developers would adpot an \emph{Exploratory Programming paradigm} \citep{1986exploratory,exploratory_programming}.
+This involves first understanding the library’s capabilities through documentation to devise a broad plan, and then actively experimenting with individual API calls to gain practical experience, ultimately leading to a correct code solution.
+Inspired by this behavior, we propose \textbf{ExploraCoder}, a training-free framework aiming to facilitate LLM to invoke multiple unseen APIs.
+As shown in Figure \ref{fig:exploracoder_framework}, given a complex programming problem, ExploraCoder begins by planning a series of simpler API invocation subtasks based on library documentation.
+For each subtask, it recommends a set of candidate APIs.
+Subsequently, a Chain of API Exploration (CoAE) is performed, iteratively experimenting with various subtask-wise API invocations while passing valuable usage insights to the plannings of subsequent subtasks.
+This process forms an API exploration trace, which facilitates the LLM in deriving the final solution.